jonnonz1/nz-statute-book/acts/public/1997/agricultural-compounds-and-veterinary-medicines-act-1997.md

 ### 8 Prohibition on sale, use, manufacture, or import of agricultural compound
 (1) No person may sell within New Zealand, or use, any agricultural compound unless that agricultural compound— (a) is a registered trade name product; or
-  (b) is exempt from registration under section 8A; or (2) No person may manufacture in New Zealand any agricultural compound unless that agricultural compound— (a) is a registered trade name product; or
+  (b) is exempt from registration under section 8A.
+(2) No person may manufacture in New Zealand any agricultural compound unless that agricultural compound— (a) is a registered trade name product; or
   (b) is exempt from registration under section 8A; or